hdShang/arxiv-daily/docs/cs-LG/2025-05-31/papers/250600505v1-from-rules-to-rewards-reinforcement-learning-for-interest-rate-adjus.md

 ---
 layout: default
-title: From Rules to Rewards: Reinforcement Learning for Interest Rate Adjustment in DeFi Lending
+title: "From Rules to Rewards: Reinforcement Learning for Interest Rate Adjustment in DeFi Lending"
 ---

 # From Rules to Rewards: Reinforcement Learning for Interest Rate Adjustment in DeFi Lending